m-bock/purescript-transit/README.md

 This test does the same thing—starts with the door open, closes it, opens it, then closes it again.
 But instead of just checking the final result, it verifies each step along the way: after closing, the door is closed; after opening, the door is open; and after closing again, the door is closed.
 This makes sure each transition works correctly.

-Since we'll want to write many of these tests, it's helpful to define a reusable helper function.
+Since we'll want to write more of these tests for further examples, it's helpful to define a reusable helper function.
 The `assertWalk` function takes an update function, an initial state, and a list of message/state pairs representing the expected walk through the state machine:

 <!-- PD_START:purs
 filePath: test/Examples/Common.purs